carlostarrats/Control-LLM/README.md

 A text-only LLM interaction app for iOS.

+## Issues & Questions

+If you encounter any issues or have questions about this project, please log them in the [Issues](https://github.com/carlostarrats/Control-LLM/issues) section.
+We welcome bug reports, feature requests, and general feedback.

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.